funyug/dustbuster/README.md

 # Dustbuster

-A Cli Tool to collect and spend dust utxos from a bitcoin wallet
+A CLI tool to collect and spend dust utxos from a bitcoin wallet
 ##  Features

 - Identify dust UTXOs by addresses that are below the min relay fee